harryf/comedy/docs/_shows/20190903_Kontiki_3rd_September_2019.md

 >
 > Fox, you have commitment issues."
 >
-> And I said, "Ah, it's not the first time I hear that today."
+> And I said, "Ah, it's not the first time I hear that."
 >
+> Today.
+>
 > And Susan said, "Harry Fox, do you even love me?"
 >
 > And I said, "Of course I love you.
+>
-How could you say that, Sarah?"
+> How could you say that, Sarah?"
 >
 > You know, that's hard.
 >